parsa-abbasi/DesignPatterns/README.md

 # DesignPatterns
-A presentation about Design Patterns in Software Engineering
+A presentation about Design Patterns in Software Engineering [English]

+Implement some famous patterns in Java.

 ## Some useful links
 * [Design Patterns [Article]](https://sourcemaking.com/design_patterns)